Octopus EV Alternatives for Electric Car Salary Sacrifice in the UK (2026 Guide)

 Setup cost for employerFreeFree

-Trustpilot ratingExcellent — 4.8 starsExcellent — 4.8 stars
+Trustpilot ratingExcellent — 4.8 starsExcellent — 4.9 stars

 Why The Electric Car Scheme Is the Leading Octopus EV Alternative

 The Electric Car Scheme is the UK's leading dedicated electric car salary sacrifice provider, independently recognised by Car Sloth as Best Salary Sacrifice Provider in both 2024 and 2025, and by SME News as EV Salary Sacrifice Provider of the Year 2026.
-It operates as a multi-funder broker, sourcing new and used electric cars from a network of leasing companies to deliver best-available pricing across every budget and salary level.
+It operates as a multi-funder broker, sourcing new and used electric cars from a network of leasing companies to deliver the best available pricing across every budget and salary level.

 The features that most clearly differentiate The Electric Car Scheme from Octopus EV are:

-Complete Employer Protection from Day 1 — with no exclusion period.
+Complete Employer Protection from Day 1 - With No Exclusion period.

 The Electric Car Scheme does not require employees to switch energy supplier, use a specific charging network, or buy into a wider product ecosystem to access the full value of the benefit.
-Every employee — regardless of their existing energy setup — benefits equally from the same savings, protections, and charging solution.
+Every employee - regardless of their existing energy setup -benefits equally from the same savings, protections, and charging solution.
 This is a meaningful practical advantage for employers running a scheme across a workforce with varied home circumstances, tenancy arrangements, or regional charging infrastructure.

-The Electric Car Scheme offers both new electric cars and a dedicated used EV salary sacrifice range, with used vehicles available for delivery within 14 days.
 Octopus EV's nearly new stock is limited and not part of a structured used car programme.
-For HR and Reward teams, the ability to offer used EVs significantly broadens the scheme's accessibility — and improves uptake among employees who might otherwise be priced out of a new car, even with salary sacrifice savings.
+For HR and Reward teams, the ability to offer used EVs significantly broadens the scheme's accessibility - and improves uptake among employees who might otherwise be priced out of a new car, even with salary sacrifice savings.

 Multi-funder broker pricing.